 How To Make your Gnome:

-- The first thing I did was draw on the Gnomes’ nose so that we knew where paint and beards should go.
+- First, I drew on the Gnomes’ noses so that we knew where paint and beards should go.

 - Then paint your hat and body two different colors.
 I let my kids go wild and pick whatever colors they wanted.
 This is what makes your gnome look bright and cheery!
 Because we wanted to make them Easter Gnomes, I painted little bunny ears on each hat.
 You could skip this to make it a regular year-round gnome.

-- Once you have both pots painted you will want to either glue on your beard by cutting small sections of rope and gluing them around the nose.
-Or painting on a beard around the nose.
+- Once you have both pots painted, you will want to glue on your beard by cutting small rope sections and gluing them around the nose or paint on a beard around the nose.

-4. After you have either glued or painted your beard on you will set the smaller pot on top of the larger and your Easter Garden Gnomes are done!
+4. After you have either glued or painted your beard on, you will set the smaller pot on top of the larger one, and your Easter Garden Gnomes are done!
 Find a spot in your garden for your new friends to live!

-My kids and I had so much fun picking out our colors and making these sweet little Garden Gnomes and I can’t wait to make some more for ALL of the holidays!
-And if your looking for some more Easter inspiration please take a look at all of our Easter posts here!
+My kids and I had so much fun picking out our colors and making these sweet little Garden Gnomes.
+I can’t wait to make some more for ALL of the holidays!
+And if you are looking for more Easter inspiration, please look at all of our Easter posts here!